 2. A stipend of daily wagers of Rs.
 3000 monthly

 The government has allocated Rs150 billion for providing Rs3,000 monthly help to daily wagers.
-The centre would also involve provinces to expand the programme to reach out to the maximum number of people.
+The center would also involve provinces to expand the program to reach out to the maximum number of people.